MonikaPradhan/Fall22-INFO6205_MonikaPradhan/Assignment3/README.md

 ## Assignment details
 - For each question, I have created a separate QuestionX.java class.
 (X = 1 to 8)

-- The time complexity for all the solutions I have written is O(n).

 ## How to run the code

 Run QuestionX.java class.
 These classes includes the main method.